michaelcontento/sayndo/Readme.md

   App locals get inserted in each view.
 E.g. you can do the following to set your app title.
 Yes, i know that is a stupid example.
-A better one would be the case of a dynamic menu for your app.
+A better one would be the case of system messages for your app.
 But that is how it works.